 Statement

-My work addresses the mysterious and confusing parts of human life – wonder and ambiguity, familiarity and strangeness, imagination and fear, the slipperiness of time and space, light and dark.
+My work addresses the mystery, confusion, and enchantment of everyday human life – wonder and ambiguity, intimacy and strangeness, imagination and fear, the slipperiness of time and space, light and dark.
 I look for moments that combine surprise and recognition in a flash of light, shadow, reflection, color, line, or shape within the overlooked, ephemeral and ordinary.
-I am interested in visual confusion, tricks of light and mirage, and the aura that can suddenly surround everyday objects, places, and spaces.
+I am interested in visual confusion, tricks of light and mirage, and the aura that can surround everyday objects, places, and spaces.
 I am seeking the charge of things - hidden and revealed, real and imagined.

 Sometimes even when we have words, they are inadequate, or seem inaccessible.
 Yet experiences that can’t be described can still have resonance, affect.
 They may touch, move, or infect; they may manifest a feeling, disposition or tendency.
 I make images to access that space where my knowledge and language fail.